How to Store Your Leather Bags Properly

 • The closet: Arrange your leather bags on shelves or hanging organizers in your wardrobe to keep their shapes intact and avoid clutter.
 This approach shields bags from direct sunlight and dust, further helping to maintain their quality.

-• Another small space: Utilize over-the-door hangers, under-bed storage boxes, or vertical dividers in tight areas.
+• Another small space: In tight areas, utilize over-the-door hangers, under-bed storage boxes, or vertical dividers.
 These solutions help you maximize limited space and keep your bags accessible without appearing cluttered.

 TEMPERATURE AND HUMIDITY CONTROL